 This work aims to assist industry, communities and government to understand what constitutes a social licence in Australia and support relationships between these stakeholders built on mutual trust.

 Social research providing insight into issues

-With our decades of experience working alongside industry partners, and recognised expertise in conducting social research, we are able to define benchmarks for the social performance of the minerals industry and allow industry stakeholders to engage with each other on the issues that matter.
+With decades of experience working alongside industry partners, and recognised expertise in conducting social research, we have defined benchmarks for the social performance of the minerals industry and allowed industry stakeholders to engage with each other on the issues that matter.

 Our industry knowledge and scientific skills in measuring and modelling 'social licence' is able to show industry where to invest to develop genuine, trust based relationships with community stakeholders.

 We have measured and modelled the critical elements of social licence, demonstrating: